dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

   Example output of a successful `dbt build` run:

   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/choosing-dbt-version/example-verify-overridden-version.png" title="Example output showing version 1.7 being used, not 1.5"/>

-1. If you upgrade the version for your development environment, make sure to delete the `DBT_DEVELOP_CORE_VERSION` environment variable from the **Environment variables** section in your project's credentials.

 ## Jobs